Bubbles (chimpanzee): Relocations

-Death of Michael Jackson
+Death of Jackson

-On June 25, 2009, Jackson died at the age of 50 following a cardiac arrest.
+On June 25, 2009, Jackson died at the age of 50 of acute propofol intoxication.
 Dunn, speaking to the News of the World, said: "Bubbles definitely missed [Jackson] when they parted and will miss him now.
 Chimpanzees are intelligent.
 They remember people and stuff.
 Bubbles and Michael were close friends and playmates.
 The last time Michael visited, Bubbles definitely recognized and remembered him."
 Dunn said that Jackson thought of Bubbles as his first child, and added that he hoped Jackson's children would keep in touch with their "stepbrother" following their father's death.
 In 2010, Jackson's sister La Toya visited Bubbles at the Center for Great Apes in Florida.
 According to the Center for Great Apes website, Jackson's estate has continued to support the costs of Bubbles' care.

 Media coverage

 The public perception of what Michael is as a human being has been highly exaggerated.
 Those articles are hard for me to relate to.
 For instance, Bubbles is more fun than a lot of people I know.
 I saw Bubbles at a wedding in a tux.
 He has great table manners.